Escapingbug/ancypwn/README.md

 * `ancypwn end`: stops the docker
 * `ancypwn attach`: ancypwn run may already be done, without ending, you can attach to the previously run instance, then you will be passed to the docker shell.

+Internally, `ancypwn` command can be seen as just a docker commandline runner, so you don't need to remember the sophisticated docker arguments.
+You can also run your own docker image, by using `ancypwn run --image YOUR_IMAGE --tag YOUR_TAG`.

 ## To use `pwntools` `gdb.attach` function

 What the best of `ancypwn` is its supporting of popping up terminal window and runs command inside.
 This allows the fluent experience of using pwntools' `gdb.attach` function to debug target.